 2. Cook spinach with oil and butter in skillet over medium heat, stirring frequently until spinach wilts — about 3 minutes.

-3. Add ham.
-Stir well, then spread mixture evenly across bottom of pan.
+3. Stir in chopped ham, spreading mixture evenly across bottom of the skillet.

-4. Top with cheese and allow it a moment to begin melting.
+4. Top with cheese and turn heat down to low.

 5. Pour egg mixture over top.
 Tilt pan slightly, if necessary, to evenly distribute.

-6. Cook mixture until edges begin to set — about 2 minutes.
+6. Cook mixture undisturbed until edges begin to set — about 2 minutes.

-7. Transfer skillet to oven and bake until eggs are cooked through — about 12 minutes.
+7. Carefully transfer skillet to oven and bake until eggs are cooked through — about 12 minutes.

 8. Let frittata rest for a few minutes before slicing.